dcm-project/dcm/taxonomy/README.md

 ### Region

-A Region is a large, geographically distinct area that hosts Resources.
+A Region is a large, geographically distinct area that hosts resources.
 It can be a single Data Center or a group of Data Centers in close proximity.
 Regions should be designed as physically and logically independent from other Regions.
 This design is crucial for disaster recovery and business continuity, so a failure in one region doesn't affect another.

 ### Service

-In the absence of further context, a Service is the specific capability defined by a Service Catalog item within the Application domain.
-Services provide the underlying Resources that Applications rely on.
-They are often designed to be reusable for multiple Applications.
-A Service could simply define a single underlying Resource, but more capable Services will define a configuration of many connected Resources.
-Compound Services may be defined by composing a number of simple Services under a single Service Catalog item.
+A Service is the specific capability supported by a Service Catalog item within the Application domain.
+Services provide the underlying resources that Applications rely on.

-Take care not confuse Services as defined above with what Service Providers deliver within the Data Center domain.
-Contrary to what the name implies, Service Providers define and provision Resources, not Services.
-If you must, you could say Service Providers manage Infrastructure Services.
-Likewise, other services should also be disambiguated, for example, DNS service, database service, room service, etc.
+Service Catalog items supporting Atomic Services are defined by Service Providers and tightly coupled to a provided resource.
+Compound Services can be defined to provides a configuration of any combination of Atomic Services making it possible for a single Service Catalog item to provide arbitrarily complex Application environments.

 ### Service Provider

-Service Providers support provisioning and management of Resources required to Fulfill Service requests from the Control Plane in a way that is agnostic to the implementations of different Infrastructure Platforms.
-Service Providers implement the Naturalization required to translate Unified API requests from the Control Plane into an Infrastructure Platform’s native API and the Denaturalization required to translate native API responses into responses that comply with the Unified API.
+Service Providers support provisioning and management of resources required to Fulfill Service requests from the Control Plane in a way that is agnostic to the implementations of different Infrastructure Platforms.
+Service Providers implement the Naturalization required to translate Unified API requests from the Control Plane into an Infrastructure Platform's native API and the Denaturalization required to translate native API responses into responses that comply with the Unified API.

 Service Providers will typically be implemented to support a single specific Infrastructure Platform.
 However, a Service Provider could also be implemented to support a class of Infrastructure Platforms, for example, one Service Provider supporting a number of different virtualization platforms.

+To support Fulfillment of Service requests requiring any resources they provide, Service Providers define the Service Catalog items for those resources to be exposed by the Control Plane.

 ### User

-In the absence of further context, a User is the human consumer of cloud computing resources and services experiencing DCM from the Application domain.
-Of course, other humans "use" DCM within the other domains, so consider using Developer or Application Owner instead.
+In the absence of further context, the User is the human consumer of cloud computing Services experiencing DCM within the Application domain using the APIs (or Web UI) of the Control Plane.
+Of course, other humans "use" DCM within the other domains, so consider more specific terms like Developer or Application Owner instead.

-To avoid confusion, avoid using User when referring to humans acting within the the other DCM domains.
+To avoid confusion, refrain from saying User when referring to humans acting within the the other DCM domains.
 Consider more specific persona alternative terms such as Platform Engineer, Infrastructure Operations, Policy Owner, Risk and Compliance Manager, etc.

 ### Workload

 A Workload is a running instance of a Service that has been Fulfilled at the request of a User in the Application domain.
-A Workload is composed of the provisioned Resources required by the Service.
-The State and usage of the Workload's Resources are monitored by tools in the Governance & FinOps domain to enable observability and billing for Services.
+A Workload is composed of the provisioned resources required by the Service.
+The State and usage of the Workload's resources are monitored by tools in the Governance & FinOps domain to enable observability and billing for Services.

 ### Zone

-Also known as an Availability Zone, a Zone is an isolated group of Resources within a Region.
+Also known as an Availability Zone, a Zone is an isolated group of resources within a Region.
 Each Region consists of one or more Zones.
 A Zone is a separate physical facility with its own power, cooling, and networking, ensuring that a problem in one Zone, like a power outage or a localized fire, doesn't impact other Zones in the same Region.
-By deploying Resources across multiple Zones within a single Region, high availability and fault tolerance can be achieved for Services and Applications.
-Zones are defined by Infrastructure Platforms and can be namespaces, clusters or anything that results in its Resources being isolated as spelled out above.
+By deploying resources across multiple Zones within a single Region, high availability and fault tolerance can be achieved for Services and Applications.
+Zones are defined by Infrastructure Platforms and can be namespaces, clusters or anything that results in its resources being isolated as spelled out above.

 ## Anti-vocabulary